10 Runway ready

 - Clyde Space, based in Glasgow, produce products used by NASA and the ESA.
 Their UKube-1 product has been described as the most advanced nanosatellite ever made.

 - Glasgow produces more small satellites than any other city in Europe.

 1 Commercially ready

-- An independent assessment estimated the investment required at Glasgow Prestwick Airport to meet US licencing requirements was less than £2m
+- An independent technical assessment estimated the investment required at Glasgow Prestwick Airport to meet US licencing requirements was minimal

 - Prestwick’s high latitude makes it perfectly placed to launch polar orbit satellites